Dr. SOWUNMI AKINDAYO ABIODUN

 The upgraded zoo was commissioned by Pastor E.A Adeboye

 The Administrative building in honour of Pastor E.A Adeboye was commissioned by Prof Isaac Folorunso

-The upgraded serpentarium was commissioned by Dr Olajumoke Morenikeji.
+The upgraded serpentarium was commissioned by Prof Olajumoke Morenikeji.